06 June 2014

 1. Because it is not about trade

 Traditional trade agreements focus on the removal of tariffs, but as these are already so low between the EU and US, it will not be the main point of the deal.
 Instead, 80% of the projected ‘wins’ will come from removing ‘non-tariff barriers to trade’ (NTBs).
-These NTBs are trade-speak code for often hard-fought standards and regulations.
+These NTBs are trade-speak code for often hard-won standards and regulations.
 Greens believe the drive to remove essential standards will negatively impact both regions in a variety of ways.

 2. Because the agenda has been captured by corporations

 On both sides of the Atlantic, the main stakeholders consulted have been lobbyists representing some of the biggest multinational corporations in the world.
 In Brussels over 93% of preparatory meetings were with business groups according to documents garnered from a freedom of information request by the Corporate Europe Observatory, while in Washington, the trade advisory system is dominated by industry pressure groups, accounting for 85% of seats.
 Concerns regarding the risks to the environment, workers or health and safety regulation are therefore secondary.

 A year into negotiations and only a select number of technocrats from the European Commission have inside knowledge of the talks, amid loud calls for greater transparency from all corners of civil society.
 Both the Council and the European Parliament have been left out of the negotiating process, as too has the Congress and the Senate in the US.
 The original EU position texts are only accessible to the Council, members of the INTA committee and handful of other committee chairs in the European Parliament.
 No one has seen the US proposals.
 To make things even less transparent, once both sides begin writing joint-proposals for a final text, it is likely that even less oversight will be granted to EU institutions.
 Only a dozen or so MEPs will have access to "Secured Reading Rooms" and they will be forbidden from taking notes or sharing with the public what they have read.